Skip to Main Content

 Since the Delta SkyMiles Blue card only earns rewards on restaurant and Delta purchases, the best card combinations will reward you for other travel expenses and your biggest spending categories while you’re home.

 This factor makes almost any rewards credit card a solid partner.
-You can keep it simple and cover all your bases with a flat-rate cash back card, or you can transfer points from another American Express card to Delta.
-The Amex® EveryDay Preferred Credit Card would be a great choice to earn points on everyday purchases between trips because it earns 3X points at U.S. supermarkets and 2X points at U.S. gas stations and on rental cars.
+You can keep it simple and cover all your bases with a flat-rate cash back card or transfer points from another American Express card to Delta.

 Bankrate’s Take — Is the Delta SkyMiles Blue American Express Card worth it?

 The Delta SkyMiles Blue American Express credit card is worth considering if you’re loyal to Delta but don’t travel enough to take advantage of the perks on a more premium Delta SkyMiles card.
 Since the card skips the annual fee, you can comfortably keep this card long-term without too much strain on your wallet.
-However, if you regularly fly different airlines or want a travel card that covers more areas, you may want to look at different options.
+However, if you regularly fly different airlines or want a travel card with more perks, credits and higher rewards rates, you may want to look at different options.

 The information about the Amex EveryDay Preferred Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.